 Application Deadline Fall Cohort - May 1st of the year of anticipated entry.
-Spring Cohort - November 1 of the year of anticipated entry.

 Minimum Academic Requirements High school graduation or equivalent.
-A minimum of 2.00 on a 4.00 scale in required prerequisite courses (chemistry, biology and math) is required for admission and must be maintained in professional courses.
+A minimum of 2.3 on a 4.00 scale in required prerequisite courses (chemistry, biology and math) is required for admission and must be maintained in professional courses.
 Prerequisites are shown in the Certificate Program's Curriculum section.